Trip1eLift/virtual-avatar/README.md

 Website is published on aws: https://virtualavatar.trip1elift.com/

-Resources: Route53, Certs, CloudFront, S3

-Frontend Core Technologies: ReactJS, Google Mediapipe, ThreeJS, React-Three-Fiber, WebSocket, WebRTC, Terraform, AWS

 ## Outlook
 The virtual avatar has a streaming backend to support video chat using virtual face mesh.
 You can also use it as a static website to play around with your virtual 3D mesh face.
 The architecture design is shown in the diagram below.

 ![Architecture Diagram](./architecture-diagram-v3.png)

+Frontend Resources: Route53, Certs, CloudFront, S3

+Frontend Core Technologies: ReactJS, Google Mediapipe, ThreeJS, React-Three-Fiber, WebSocket, WebRTC, Terraform, AWS

+Backend Resources: ALB, ECS Cluster, Fargate, Serverless Postgres Aurora

+Backend Core Technologies: Golang, Docker, Terraform, AWS

 Backend repo: https://github.com/Trip1eLift/virtual-avatar-stream